alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 `pyveg` will then form a series of date ranges, and query GEE for the relevant data in each date range.
 Colour (RGB) and Normalised Difference vegetation Index (NDVI) images are downloaded from vegetation collections.
-For precipitation and temperature information, `pyveg` defaults to using the ERA5 GEE collection.
+Cloud masking logic is included to improve data quality.
+For precipitation and temperature information, `pyveg` defaults to using the ERA5 collection.

 # Network centrality metrics

 After completetion of the download job, `pyveg` computes the network centrality of the vegetation [@Mander:2017].
-To do this, the downloaded NDVI image is thresholded, and subgraph connectivity is computed using the binarized image.
+To achieve this, the NDVI image is broken up into smaller $50 \times 50$ pixel sub-images.
+Each sub-image is then thresholded using the NDVI pixel intensity, and subgraph connectivity is computed for each binarized sub-image.
+The resulting metrics are stored, along with mean NDVI pixel intensities for each sub-image.

 # Time series analysis